-To start living a minimalist lifestyle is a big decision and there's a lot to think about.
-Take the stress of shrinking down away with these useful resources.
+Changing to a minimalist lifestyle is a big decision and there's a lot to think about.
+Take the stress of shrinking down with these useful resources.

 Ever since Marie Kondo’s KonMari method gained traction and caught the imaginations of those keen to cut out the junk and keep only that which ‘sparks joy’, a movement to declutter was born.
 Coupled with the increasing collective concern to do as little harm to the environment as possible and thus eschew rampant consumerism, increasing numbers of people have begun to explore the idea of a simple minimalist lifestyle.
 In addition, its benefits to mental health and wellbeing are well-documented; a 2014 study showed that materialism was associated with lower wellbeing.
 Having fewer possessions and, therefore, reducing ovstimulation, is also linked with fewer distractions and thus a clearer mind.